benmarwick/ctv-archaeology/README.md

 -   [RStudio](http://www.rstudio.com/) is an integrated development environment that simplfies developing R code with numerous built-in conveniences.
 -   [Emacs](http://www.gnu.org/software/emacs/) is a highly flexible text editor, which when used with the [Emacs Speaks Statistics](http://ess.r-project.org/) package, is a comprehensive R development environment.
 [Org-mode](http://orgmode.org/) provides a literate programming environment in Emacs similar to knitr in RStudio.
 -   [Style guide for writing R code](http://adv-r.had.co.nz/Style.html) by Hadley Wickham, and the package [formatR](http://cran.rstudio.com/web/packages/formatR/index.html) which is designed to reformat R code to improve readability
+-   Ideoms of R are discussed in the [vignette](http://cran.r-project.org/web/packages/rockchalk/vignettes/Rchaeology.pdf) of the [rockchalk](http://cran.rstudio.com/web/packages/rockchalk/index.html) package and Pat Burn's essay [the R Inferno](the R Inferno.)

 **Datasets**